Code-Institute-Submissions/Milestone-project3-4/README.md

 * [Javascript validation with JSHint](https://jshint.com/)
   * A missing semicolon. *Fixed that*
   * 6 undefined variables. *Fixed that*
-  * 4 unused variables. *It's my functions and i use them*
-  * 13 warnings: 'let' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz). *I remember from the last project that i don't have to worry about this*
+  * Warnings: 'let' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz). *I remember from the last project that i don't have to worry about this*

 * [Python pep8 validation using PEP8 online](http://pep8online.com/)
   * It told me some of my lines were to long. *Fixed that*